Police officer seriously injured after being struck by vehicle in New Lynn, Auckland - NZ Herald

-A police officer has been seriously injured after allegedly being struck by a vehicle while laying down spikes to stop it.
+A police officer has been seriously injured after being struck by a vehicle while laying down spikes to stop it.

 Emergency services were called to the intersection of Great North Rd and Fruitvale Rd in New Lynn, West Auckland, after reports a person had been hit by a car just after 11pm.

-The Herald understands the officer had been laying down spikes in an attempt to stop a vehicle when it was allegedly turned and aimed at him.
+Police confirmed the officer had been laying down spikes in an attempt to stop a vehicle when it was allegedly turned and aimed at him.

+"This type of behaviour is deeply concerning and just shows the danger and risk that our officers face every day," police said.

 It is understood he suffered serious injuries.